tytydraco/yessleep/out/I_left_a_group_trip_early_When_my_friends_came_back_something_was_very_wrong.md

 What was I supposed to say?

 After a few moments, she laughed it off.
-Said did say she felt dizzy for a second - low blood sugar or something.
+Said she felt dizzy for a second - low blood sugar or something.
 Everything seemed normal again, so I nodded and pretended to accept it.
 Then we went back to cooking.

 But my hands wouldn’t stop shaking, because I knew I hadn’t imagined it.
 And deep down, I already knew there was only one person who could explain it.